-The Manual Install steps and deploy.sh script will generate and install a number of short-lived demo certificates.
-These must be replaced to continue using the system.
+The Manual Install steps and deploy.sh script will generate a local Certificate Authority, and install a number of short-lived demo certificates.
+These certificates must be replaced to continue using the system after their expiry.

-Your certificates will need to adhere to X.509 v3, sometimes known as a multiple-domain certificates, or SAN certificates.
+Your new certificates will need to adhere to X.509 v3, sometimes known as a multiple-domain certificates, or SAN certificates.
 The X.509 extension Subject Alternative Name (SAN) allows specifying multiple hostnames, and has replaced Common Name as the source of the hostname.

 3.1.1.
-External Keysafe 5 Server TLS Certificate
+External KeySafe 5 Server TLS Certificate

-To update the TLS certificate used for the Keysafe 5 Server (for HTTPS connections to the REST API or User Interface) you must create a Kubernetes Secret containing the new certificate/private key and redeploy the keysafe5-istio Helm chart.
+To update the TLS certificate used for the KeySafe 5 Server (for HTTPS connections to the REST API or User Interface) you must create a Kubernetes Secret containing the new certificate/private key and redeploy the keysafe5-istio Helm chart.